RasmusD/JNDSLAM/README.md

 # JNDSLAM
 A method for automatic pitch contour stylisation

-This version 0.02 features:
+This version 0.1 features:

 A simple method for stylising pitch contours based on the Just Noticeable Difference in pitch.

-NOTE!
-This is incomplete!
-LOWESS smoothing is not yet implemented so the output is technically incorrect.
-Though usable if you perform smoothing yourself.
+This is the Simplified JNDSLAM method as described in a paper submitted to Interspeech 2015 (Dall, R. & Gonzalvo, X. (2015).
+Automatic Stylisation and Labelling of Pitch Contour for Speech Synthesis.
+Submitted to Interspeech 2015, Dresden, Germany).

 To use:

-Unpack the tar.gz file and then the normal ./configure && make && make install should work.
+Clone the git repository and then the normal ./configure && make && make install should work.

 I recommend just ./configure && make.